lucasvmiguel/integration/README.md

 }
 ```

-#### Response
+#### Receive message

-A Websocket message will be expected from your server depending on how it's configured the `Message` property on the `WebsocketTestCase`.
+A Websocket message will be expected from your server depending on how it's configured the `Receive` property on the `WebsocketTestCase`.
 If your endpoint sends a different message, the `Test` function will return an `error`. `Message` has different fields to be configured, see them below:

 ```go
 // Message is used to validate if a Websocket message